swiftlang/swift/CONTRIBUTING.md

 - You may commit an obvious change without first getting approval.
 The community expects you to use good judgment.
 Examples are reverting obviously broken patches, correcting code comments, and other minor changes.

-- You are allowed to commit changes without approval to the portions of Swift to which you have contributed or for which you have been assigned responsibility.
-Such commits must not break the build.
-This is a “trust but verify” policy, and commits of this nature are reviewed after being committed.

 Multiple violations of these policies or a single egregious violation may cause commit access to be revoked.
 Even with commit access, your changes are still subject to [code review](#code-review).